As a Midshipman

 The Language Study Abroad Program, managed by the Languages and Cultures Department, provides midshipmen who have completed at least two years of a foreign language with opportunities to gain first-hand knowledge of foreign people, their cultures and their worldviews, through total language immersion.
 It includes 4- or 6-week university summer sessions, study tours, exchange visits with foreign naval academies, and limited translator-intern duties.
-Host countries for study abroad include Jordan, Egypt, China, France, Morocco, Senegal, Germany, Japan, Russia, Chile, Mexico, and Spain.
+Host countries for study abroad include Jordan, Egypt, China, France, Senegal, Germany, Japan, Russia, Chile, Mexico, and Spain.

 Semester Study Abroad

 Semester study abroad is available to a small number of midshipmen through the International Programs Office.

 Midshipmen with foreign language proficiency also have the opportunity to participate in foreign exchange cruises, to attend international conferences of service academies, and to serve as interns in U.S. embassies abroad.

 The Languages and Cultures Department is actively involved in the Naval Academy Regional Studies Forums – the Middle East Forum, the Africa Forum, the Asia-Pacific Forum, the Eurasia Forum, and the Latin America Forum – supporting lectures, presentations, and cultural activities with a regional focus, and bringing outside experts into contact with the Naval Academy Community.
 In conjunction with these forums, the Department has recently sponsored two Chinese film festivals and an Africa Film Night.

 Scholarships for Graduate Study Abroad